unlikelyso/unlikelyso/src/blog.md

 ---
-title: Lessons from new product development and beyond
+title: "Unlikely Blog: Lessons from new product development and beyond"
 layout: blog.njk
 ---